 Afternoon from 12:00 p.m. – 2:00 p.m.

 Departments involved and a brief overview of the day’s events are listed below.
 Each class has a maximum of 20 students.
-Classes will be repeated throughout the day.
+Classes are 45 minutes long and will be repeated throughout the day.
 Students will choose three of the classes or six if the school is registered for both sessions.

 Ø Agri-Business and Farm Operations - Agronomy: Discover the educational and career opportunities in the growing field of agronomy.
 Students will be exposed to agronomy through activities including agronomy technology, crop production and soil quality.